tejjliit-tobi/msi-tools/README.md

 **Repository Disclaimer**

-This repository contains files and data that I do NOT own.
+This repository contains files and data that I do NOT own and you are free to copy or redistibute ONLY my work.

 **Credits:**